Cost of Living in London — The Ultimate Guide

 If you drive within zones that are subject to the Congestion Charge, you can expect to pay £15 per day.
 That means that even one journey per month could leave you with an annual bill of £180 before you even start to consider parking or vehicle maintenance.

-5. The Cost of Food and Groceries
+5. How Much Londoners Pay for Food and Groceries

 The amount of money you spend on grocery shopping will depend on your tastes and preferences.
 London is home to a great many retailers, and it's clear that buying your weekly shop in a budget supermarket such as Lidl will cost far less than if you chose to go all out in the luxury food hall of Harrods.